How do I become a member?

 We love when someone asks, "How do I become a member of Belin Memorial?"
 Receiving believers into our faith family is just one way we fulfill our Mission and Vision.
-If you want to know more about Belin membership, simply contact the Reverend Walter Cantwell (843.651.5099).
+If you have any additional questions or would like to know more about Belin membership, feel free to contact the Reverend Walter Cantwell, 843.651.5099.

 About the United Methodist Church